carminejcorbo/Express/readme.md

 ```sh
      npm install
 ```
->This command hould automatically install all dependencies for you.
+>This command should automatically install all dependencies for you.

 # Setting up spotify authorization: